babaniyi/LLMs-for-RecSys/README.md

 ```

 ### **Train/Test/Validation Split**
-You can split the data while preserving its temporal time order to ensure there is no data and target leakage using the `temporal_train_val_test_split` function:
+You can split the data while preserving its temporal time order to ensure no data and target leakage using the `temporal_train_val_test_split` function:

 ```python
 train_df, val_df, test_df = split_data_temporal(df_with_next_10_items, train_ratio=0.7, val_ratio=0.1, test_ratio=0.2)